How to make money in Resident Evil Village

-Short on money in Resident Evil Village?
-The in-game currency is called Lei, and you need to collect as much of it as possible to spend in The Duke's Emporium.
-There are a few ways to line your pockets with coins, but you need to be careful when clearing out your inventory.
+Finding Resident Evil Village treasure is a great way to make money in Ethan Winters' horrifying adventure.
+You should aim to collect as much money—aka Lei—as you can, to spend in The Duke's Emporium.
+There are a number of ways to line your pockets in Capcom's latest survival horror, but locating Resident Evil Village treasure, such as the items found in the Beneviento grave or Riverbank Treasure House, are by far the most lucrative.

-As you venture deeper into Resident Evil 8's story, you'll want to purchase more powerful weapons to protect yourself.
-However, these come with a hefty price tag.
-I'm here to help you get your hands on the best weapons like the Magnum.
-Here's how to make money in Resident Evil Village, and some helpful tips to help you get more bang for your buck.
+As you progress further into the story, you'll want to make sure you're brandishing powerful weapons to protect yourself.
+But as these come with a fairly steep price tag, you should make sure you've got plenty of Lei at your disposal.
+Here's how to find the Resident Evil Village treasure, as well as more general money-making tips.

-If you're a seasoned Resident Evil player, you'll be used to breaking wooden crates by now, but you'll also want to break ornate pots and slash away at glass cabinet doors, particularly in Castle Dimitrescu.
-Similar to enemies, you'll usually pick up items like lockpicks, ammo, and treasures, but occasionally you'll find a small bag of Lei.
-Finding treasures is essentially like finding free cash as they're in the game solely for you to sell to the Duke.

-Speaking of treasures, you can check whether an item is key to the story, or safe to sell by checking your inventory.
-You can't accidentally sell key items, thankfully.
-Head to the treasures tab to check out what you've collected so far, and how valuable those items are.
-Crystal body parts and weapons will appear here as you kill more enemies, and small statues and trinkets can be found in this menu, too.
-There are also combinable treasures that you won't want to sell immediately, but I'll get to these in a moment.

 Resident Evil Village treasures: Which to combine